Crime in Myanmar: Prostitution

 Prostitution in Burma is against the law.
 Prostitution is a major social issue that particularly affects women and children.

 Burma is a major source of prostitutes (an estimate of 20,000–30,000) in Thailand, with the majority of women trafficked taken to Ranong, a location that borders Burma at its south, and Mae Sai, which is located at the eastern tip of Burma.
 Burmese sex workers also operate in Yunnan, China, particularly the border town of Ruili.
 The majority of Burmese prostitutes in Thailand are from ethnic minorities.

 60% of Burmese prostitutes are under 18 years of age.
 Burma is also a source country of sex workers and forced laborers in China, Bangladesh, Taiwan, India, Malaysia, Korea, Macau, and Japan.
 Internal trafficking of women for the purpose of prostitution occurs from rural villages to urban centres, military camps, border towns, and fishing villages.

 Women are often lured into prostitution with the promise of legitimate jobs, substantially higher pay, and because their low educational levels makes it difficult for them to find jobs elsewhere.
 In many instances, such women come from remote regions.

 In addition to crimes associated with prostitution, the trafficking of women, largely to China, for forced marriage remains a problem in Burma.
 Lack of local brides due to China's long standing One Child Policy is believed to fuel this trade.

 War crimes

 The United Nations Human Rights Council has requested an investigation into potential human rights violations, or war crimes, in the country.

+In 2023, Amnesty International called for an investigation of ongoing war crimes in Myanmar, following the 2021 coup d'état.